FunnelKit

 We have illustrated three unique WooCommerce post-purchase email sequences for you.

-You can use any one of the three as per your requirements, or combine them all to create a single, cohesive post-purchase experience for your first-time customers.
+You can use any of the three as needed, or combine them to create a single, cohesive post-purchase experience for your first-time customers.

 Now, let's move on to building our first automation.